quokka-astro/quokka/README.md

 ```
 where $N$ is the number of GPUs available per compute node.

-It is necessary to use -DAMREX_GPUS_PER_NODE to specify the number of GPUs per compute node.
+It is necessary to use `-DAMREX_GPUS_PER_NODE` to specify the number of GPUs per compute node.
 Without this, performance will be very poor.
 All GPUs on a node must be visible from each MPI rank on the node for efficient GPU-aware MPI communication to take place via CUDA IPC.
-With SLURM, this means that `--gpu-bind` should be set to `none`.
+(When using the SLURM job scheduler, this means that `--gpu-bind` should be set to `none`.)

 The compiled test problems are in the test problem subdirectories in `build/src/`.
 Example scripts for running Quokka on compute clusters are in the `scripts/` subdirectory.